chastep/chase_blog/source/posts/2017-10-28-blog-setup-middleman-usage.html.markdown

 <a href="https://middlemanapp.com/basics/blogging/">Helllllllooooo Middleman!</a>

-Thought I had to

-This was a test of Middleman functionality.

-yadda yadda yadda extra text
+Thought I had to reiterate the title again.
+What can I say, I was pretty excited I got this thing up and running.

+This was a test of Middleman's overall functionality and usability.
+There is a ton out there on how to actually build a blog.
+There are tons of ways to do it of course, it's all up to you which way you want to do it.